 Telemetry Processing and Data Production

-The RBSPICE Level 0 data contains 33 individual data products, see Table 1 for a listing of the primary counting data products together with the required ancillary data products used for production.
+The RBSPICE Level 0 data contains 33 individual data products, see for a listing of the primary counting data products together with the required ancillary data products used for production.
 Each product file contains an unpacked copy of the RBSPICE telemetry file decoding the CCSDS Payload Telemetry Packet (PTP) (Packet Telemetry, 2000) records into count and support data.
 The only time field provided by each PTP is the spacecraft SCLOCK and the internal RBSPICE flight software derived time fields.

-The Level 0 data products include time fields in three formats: ET (double precision), SCLOCK (string), and Universal Time Coordinated (UTC) (string) using the ISO(T) 8601 Ordinal Time Format Specification [ANSI INCITS 30-1997 (R2008) formatted as “CCYY-DDDTHH:MM:SS.hhh”.
+The produced L0 products include three time fields formats: ET (double precision), SCLOCK (string), and Universal Time Coordinated (UTC-string) using the ISO(T) 8601 Ordinal Time Format Specification [ANSI INCITS 30-1997 (R2008) formatted as “CCYY-DDDTHH:MM:SS.hhh”.
 CCYY = century and year, DDD = ordinal Day of Year, HH = hour, MM = minute, SS = integer second, and hhh = decimal seconds to milliseconds resolution.
-The RBSPICE telemetry and L0 data includes the SCLOCK values formatted in the NAIF Type 1 SCLOCK format [NASA NAIF SPICE, 2010] as [part/ticks:fine] where part = integer partition (always 1), ticks = major ticks (~1 second), and fine = minor ticks of the spacecraft time system.
+SCLOCK values are formatted in NAIF Type 1 SCLOCK format [NASA NAIF SPICE, 2010] as [part/ticks:fine] where part = integer partition (always 1), ticks = major ticks (~1 second), and fine = minor ticks of the spacecraft time system in 2-16 increments.

-The following sections provide additional details and updates to the algorithms used in the creation of the Level 0 Count Files, the Level 1 Rate files, and the Level 2 Intensity (flux) files.
+The following sections provide updates to the algorithms used in the creation of the Level 0 Count Files, the Level 1 Rate files, and the Level 2 Intensity (flux) files.
 Subsequent sections provide the detailed algorithms used in the creation of the Level 3 Pitch Angle files, the Level 3 PAP files, and the Level 3 PAPAP files.
 A final section discusses the algorithms needed to calculate Level 4 Phase Space Density (PSD) data.
 Details presented for each of these steps are sufficient in conjunction with the details provided in the original MB-I and the RBSPICE Data Handbook (Manweiler, 2019) to allow other software developers to write their own translation workflow.

 Level 0 data product

-The Level 0 data products are organized by spacecraft spin number and the RBSPICE instrument created virtual sector number with 36 sectors per spin.
+The Level 0 data products are organized by ephemeris time (ET), spacecraft spin number, and the RBSPICE instrument created virtual sector number with 36 sectors per spin.
 The starting time of each sector is determined by the RBSPICE flight software coupled with the spacecraft 1 PPS (Pulse Per Second) status record sent to the RBSPICE instrument.
 The ground software calculates the beginning of each sector based upon the nominal spin period provided by the RBSPICE Auxiliary telemetry record for the current spin/sector using the Spin Duration field.
 In the situation where either spacecraft goes into eclipse and loses the nominal 1 PPS signal then the RBSPICE flight software utilizes a hard-coded nominal spin period of 12 sec to calculate the duration of each spin and to time tag the beginning of the next spin record.

 Time Stamp Generation